sj26/mailcatcher/README.md

 * Sendmail-analogue command, `catchmail`, makes [using mailcatcher from PHP][withphp] a lot easier.
 * Written super-simply in EventMachine, easy to dig in and change.
 * Keyboard navigation between messages
+* Can deliver caught messages to an SMTP server

 ## How